Optimizing the Communication-Accuracy Trade-off in Federated Learning with Rate-Distortion Theory: Full Experimental Details

 \subsection{Datasets, Tasks and Models}

 We use three datasets throughout our work: CIFAR-100~\citep{krizhevsky2009learning}, the federated extended MNIST dataset (EMNIST)~\citep{cohen2017emnist}, and the Stack Overflow dataset~\citep{stackoverflow}.
 The first two datasets are image datasets, the last is a language dataset.
-All datasets are publicly available.
+All datasets are publicly available: CIFAR-100 is published by the authors, EMNIST dataset is covered under the blanket license of Standard Reference Data by NIST, Stack Overflow is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 We specifically use the versions available in TensorFlow Federated~\citep{tff}, which gives a federated structure to all three datasets.

 For a summary of the dataset statistics, tasks, and models used, see Table~\ref{table:datasets_tasks_models}.
 We discuss these in more detail below.

 \paragraph{CIFAR-100} The CIFAR-100 dataset is a vision dataset consisting of $32 \times 32 \times 3$ images with 100 possible labels.
 This dataset does not have a canonical partitioning among clients.
 However, an artificial partitioning among clients was created by \citet{reddi2021adaptive} using hierarchical latent Dirichlet allocation to obtain moderate amounts of heterogeneity among clients.
 This partitioning is based on Pachinko allocation~\citep{li2006pachinko}, and is available in TensorFlow Federated~\citep{cifar100federated}.
 Under this partitioning, each client typically has only a subset of the 100 possible labels.
 The dataset has 500 training clients and 100 test clients, each with 100 examples in their local dataset.